praerie/slp-resources/VSCode-Maya.md

 Install [Maya](https://www.autodesk.com/products/maya/overview) and [VSCode](https://code.visualstudio.com/download)!

-### Step 2: VSCode Extensions
+### Step 2: VSCode Extension

-In VSCode, open the Extensions tab, located on the left sidebar and install the following:

-* **MayaCode**, which will send your code to Maya
+In VSCode, open the Extensions tab, located on the left sidebar.
+Search for and install **MayaCode**, which sends Python and MEL code directly to Maya through a command port.

-* **MayaPy**, a Python interpreter for Maya
+Maya ships with a special Python interpreter called `mayapy`, but you do not need to set this as your interpreter in VSCode.
+Instead, keep your system Python (e.g. Python 3.10) active in VSCode.
+MayaCode will handle sending your scripts to Maya directly.
+Setting mayapy as your VSCode interpreter is not recommended, as it can cause an endless "Reactiving Terminal" loop.

 ### Step 3: userSetup.py

 We are going to use a userSetup.py script to make Maya run specific commands at start up.
-It will run any Python commands that are in it and can be used to import libraries and add to the system path.
+This script is automatically run when Maya launches.
+You can use it to open command ports, import custom modules, or extend Maya's behavior at startup.

 **First,** locate your Maya scripts folder: